solana-foundation/developer-content/content/courses/program-security/bump-seed-canonicalization.md

 - Anchor allows you to **specify a bump** with the `bump = <some_bump>` constraint when verifying the address of a PDA
-- Because `find_program_address` can be expensive, best practice is to store the derived bump in an account’s data field to be referenced later on when re-deriving the address for verification
+- Because `find_program_address` can be expensive, best practice is to store the derived bump in an account's data field to be referenced later on when re-deriving the address for verification
   ```rust
   #[derive(Accounts)]